Fayetteville Policies and Procedures 214.1

 Nothing in this policy shall be construed as creating rights or obligations in excess of any requirements of applicable law and regulations.

-If an individual believes that they have been a victim of a hate crime[3], they should immediately report the crime to either campus, city, or state police.
-The Office of Equal Opportunity and Compliance may also investigate the action under this policy as an act of discrimination (including discriminatory harassment) based on a protected class.
+If an individual believes that they have been a victim of a hate crime [3], they should immediately report the crime to either campus, city, or state police.
+The Office of Equal Opportunity, Compliance & Title IX may also investigate the action under this policy as an act of discrimination (including discriminatory harassment) based on a protected class.

 If a crime occurs on the University of Arkansas campus, or property owned or leased by the University of Arkansas, UAPD should be notified.
 UAPD can be contacted by telephone, emergency/information telephones, in person, by email and by text.
 Using a campus telephone, UAPD may be reached by dialing 911 if it is an emergency or 575-2222 for emergencies or non-emergencies.
 If using a cell phone to contact UAPD for non-emergencies, dial 479-575-2222.